vivaciousvivvy/CS469-470-TarPit/readme.md

 Sponsor: Wu-chang Feng

 ## Project Summary
-The purpose of this project is to build a conversation chatbot that detect and prevent pig-butchering scammers (long-term scammers) from deceiving victims into investing money in fraudulent schemes.
+The purpose of this project is to build a conversation chatbot that interacts with pig-butchering scammers (long-term scammers) by posing as a potential victim.
+This approach is designed to waste scammers' time rather than preventing them from deceiving actual victims.

 ## What is Chatwoot?
 Chatwoot is an open-source engagement platform that helps manage conversations across different messaging channels like Messengers, SMS, Instagram.
 It provides a unified inbox for users to interact with with others efficiently.